Last Updated on January 10, 2023 by Andrew Pirie

 Dr. Norbert Stein of German Sport University cited that coaches should treat grassroots programs, especially for children, as a long process, which means young athletes are not young adults.
 At a young age, form and movement patterns are the ones that should be focused on and not just for the sake of medals or prestige.

 Only around 16 or 17 years old when the athlete is ready to specialize based on their performance.
-Schools or universities are utilized as venues.
+Utilizing schools or universities as venues.
 And the sports coordinator of the university has no word on the training programs.
 But maintains a close contact as the earlier is responsibility is given to the coach who is liable during the training period.

 During the 2017 German University Athletics Championships in Kassel, Germany.
-It is the primary basis of student-athletes if they want to be considered delegated in the upcoming Universiade or World University Games.
+It is the primary basis of student-athletes for delegation in the upcoming Universiade or World University Games.
 They must hit certain standards raised by the German Sports University Federation.
 Which is the lone governing body for University Sports in the said country?

 In every event, there is a chance for athletes to bond and know each other.
 During the 2016 European Athletics Championships.
 The last days of the competition are for the Young Leaders Congress, where all delegates, including volunteers, must attend.